Automatic Pill Dispensers: Can They Help Seniors Stay Safe?

 Nearly everyone has taken medication from a prescription bottle at some point in time.
 It’s not an issue for as-needed medication, but it is not an option when your medication is crucial for your day-to-day wellness.

-Taking pills from a bottle while trying to keep track of what you have and haven’t taken can become difficult with multiple medications, especially when the pills look similar.
+Taking pills from a bottle while trying to keep track of what you have and haven’t taken can become difficult with multiple meds, especially when the pills look similar.
 This becomes especially challenging for those with bad eyesight or memory issues.

 The Problem with Pill Boxes

-For individuals taking medications daily, pill organizer boxes have been a go-to for many years.
+For individuals taking meds daily, pill organizer boxes have been a go-to for many years.
 These colored boxes are often labeled with the days of the week, and their snap tops allow them to be stored with lower risk of spilling.

-The idea of pill boxes is simple: you fill each compartment (usually once a week) according to your medication schedule, you take your pills each day based on what’s in that day's compartment, and you refill the box once you run out.
+The idea of pill boxes is simple: you fill each compartment (usually once a week) according to your medication regimen, you take your pills each day based on what’s in that day's compartment, and you refill the box once you run out.

-However, the size of the compartments can become an issue depending on the size of your medication taken each day.
+However, the size of the compartments can become an issue depending on the size of your pills taken each day.
 These containers can also be hard to get open, and unless you actually remember you need to take them, the box will remain out of sight, and out of mind.
 Moreover, these boxes typically only hold up to one week’s worth of pills at a time, meaning they need to be refilled regularly -- just another crucial task to add to your med management routine.

 Sources: